| Melbourne — loading...

 Address: 246 Chapel Street, Windsor

-High Society brings a slightly different energy to Windsor’s coffee scene.
-The cafe doubles as a florist, which means you’re drinking your coffee surrounded by native banksias and eucalyptus arrangements.
-It shouldn’t work, but it does.
-The coffee is sourced from local roasters and the $4.50 flat white is consistently smooth.
-They also do a Vietnamese-style iced coffee ($7.50) that’s properly strong — condensed milk and all.
+The cafe doubles as a florist, which means you are drinking your coffee surrounded by native banksias and eucalyptus arrangements.
+The $4.50 flat white is consistently smooth.
+The Vietnamese-style iced coffee ($7.50) with condensed milk is properly strong.
+The outdoor seating area is one of the best on Chapel Street — shady, spacious, removed from foot traffic.

 6. Cheeky Monkey